-West Ham in talks to sign Ajax's Kudus
+West Ham agree to sign Kudus from Ajax for £38m

 The Hammers were represented at the game, with the Ghana international saying afterwards it might have been his last match for the Dutch side.

+Kudus is set to fly to London for his medical on Saturday.

-Kudus has been the subject of huge interest from Premier League clubs this summer.
+He has been the subject of huge interest from Premier League clubs this summer and Ajax have inserted a sell-on fee in the deal.

 Brighton were understood to have reached an agreement with Ajax for Kudus earlier this month, but they were unable to finalise personal terms.